rkuma183/wilsonmar.github.io/_posts/2017-05-13-jmeter-install.md

 ---
 layout: post
-title: "JMeter installation to load test RabbitMQ AQMP protocol service"
+title: "JMeter install on a Mac to load test a RabbitMQ service"
-excerpt: "Use free Java-based tool to make sure the service is production-worthy"
+excerpt: "Know the options, including my shell script that does it all, each step explained"
 tags: [perftest, JMeter]
 shorturl: "https://"
 image: